Novel Topological Effects in Dense QCD in a Magnetic Field: Ordinary Charges and Currents

 \subsection{LLL Quark Number Density}

-In this subsection, we would like to calculate the anomalous and ordinary quark number densities directly from the thermodynamic potential, and use them to obtain the anomalous and ordinary electric charge densities with an independent method and as a way to check the results (\ref{Quark-Number-Flavor}) and (\ref{regular-charge}).
+In this subsection, we would like to find the ordinary quark number density directly from the thermodynamic potential, and also use it to obtain the ordinary electric charge density, so to check the result (\ref{regular-charge}) with an independent method.